Friday, 11 April 2025

 3. Transactional Analysis is a school of social psychology.
 In this context it helps us to understand and interpret what goes on within people (intra-psychically and intra-personally), between people, and between sets / groups of people.

 4. Transactional Analysis is a social psychiatry.
-Transactional analysis helps the study of psychiatric aspects of specific interactions or sets of interactions (transactions) which occur between two or more individuals at a given time and place.
+Transactional analysis helps to study the psychiatric aspects of specific interactions or sets of interactions (transactions) which occur between two or more individuals at a given time and place.
 Psychiatry is the study and treatment of mental illnesses.
 Psychiatrists treat patients having mental, psychological, emotional, behavioural and thinking disorders.
-They also treat people to relieve them of addictions, mood disorders, marital and other broken relationships.
+They also treat people, to relieve them of addictions, mood disorders, marital and other broken relationships.

 About origin of Transactional Analysis

 Eric Berne (1910-1970), is the founder of Transactional Analysis.
-Its launch is marked by the publication of his article on TA in the American Psychiatric Journal.
+Its launch is marked by the publication of his article on TA, in the American Psychiatric Journal.
 He developed this theory in collaboration with many contributors.
-They all participated in the weekly San Francisco Social Psychiatry Seminars during the years 1957 to 1964 and helped to test and develop TA when it was new.
+They all participated in the weekly San Francisco Social Psychiatry Seminars during the years 1957 to 1964.
+They helped to test and develop TA when it was new.
 Eric Berne was a psychiatrist.
 He trained to practice psychoanalysis under eminent psychoanalysts Erik Erickson and Paul Federn.
 Berne founded transactional analysis to provide cure to his patients and also to make treatment economical - this in terms of affordability, duration of treatment and relief from pain.
-Berne’s major contribution was to demonstrate that mental, emotional, behavioural and addiction problems are not problems of the mind but due to anomalies in personality structure and function.
+Berne’s major contribution was to demonstrate that mental, emotional, behavioural and addiction related problems are not problems of the mind. but occur due to anomalies in personality structure and function.

 Transactional Analysis training in India

-The Institute of Counselling and Transactional Analysis (ICTA), Kochi is a premium training institute in India.
+The Institute of Counselling and Transactional Analysis (ICTA), Kochi is a premium TA training institute in India.
 It was founded by Fr.
 George Kandathil (1910-2011) in 1973.
 Over a dozen internationally famous Transactional Analysts have received their formal training under him.
-It is not without reason that he has been fondly called the father of transactional analysis in India.
-Certified trainers of ICTA provide training from nodal centres in principal state capitals of India.
+He is fondly called the father of transactional analysis in India.
+Certified trainers of ICTA provide training in Transactional Analysis, from locations in all principal cities in India.

 Areas of specialisation

-The application of transactional analysis spans all areas of human activity and associations.
+The application of transactional analysis spans all areas of human activity and association.
 Trainees qualify to use TA in one of four areas of specialisation.
-They are psychotherapy, counselling, organisational and educational.
+They are, psychotherapy, counselling, organisational and educational fields.

 Training format

-Training commences by attending a certified two day Basic Course in Transactional Analysis.
+Training commences by attending a certified two-day Basic Course in Transactional Analysis.
 Most people opt to train in Bernian Transactional Analysis (BTA).
-The duration of this course is of two years.
+The duration of this course is of three years, one year for Diploma Level Training, followed by two years of BTA Level Training.
 One can then proceed to qualify for Masters in Transactional Analysis (MTA).
 This course is also of two years duration.
 Persons who have secured MTA qualification are entitled to train others independently.
-Other short duration trainings / workshops are offered at ICTA.
+Short duration trainings / workshops are offered at the ICTA in Kochi.

 Goals and Objectives of learning Transactional Analysis

-Areas in which TA practice promises significant change are: self management, other person management, relationship management, financial management, goal orientation and achievement, being in control of life, work-life integration and stress management, personal, professional and spiritual growth and development.
+Areas in which TA practice promises significant change are: self-management, other person management, relationship management, financial management, goal orientation and achievement, being in control of life, work-life integration and stress management, and personal, professional and spiritual growth and development.

 An overview of benefits

-TA practice helps us in dealing with events, incidents, occurrences and happenings in our day to day life; It empowers us to deal with emerging situations, problems, difficulties, conditions of life, challenges and conflicts; It helps us in resolving issues arising from relationships and associations; We are able to achieve better work-life integration and control stress; Home-makers benefit by becoming proficient in becoming efficient in leading a multi-role life well;
+TA practice helps us in dealing with events, incidents, occurrences and happenings in our day-to-day life; It empowers us to deal with emerging situations, problems, difficulties, conditions of life, challenges and conflicts; It helps us in resolving issues arising from relationships and associations; We are able to achieve better work-life integration and control stress; Home-makers gain proficiency in leading a multi-role life;

-TA also helps in managing urges, drives and impulses; managing thinking, feeling and emotional logjams; dealing with broken, stressed, or challenging relationships; dealing with pushes and pulls of life; overcoming inhibitions, compulsiveness and compulsive behaviours; dealing with habits and addictions.
+TA also helps in managing urges, drives and impulses; managing thinking, feeling and emotional logjams; dealing with broken, stressed, or challenging relationships; dealing with pulls pushes of life; overcoming inhibitions and compulsive behaviours; dealing with habits and addictions.
 Lastly all of us have expectations of ourselves and of others.
 These relate to being recognised, accepted, acknowledged and rewarded.
-TA helps in that area too.
+TA helps in this area too.

-Transactional analysis helps in improving self motivation, goal orientation, objective approach to problems and situations; becoming assertive instead of reactive; decreased expecting and increased asking for needs to be met; improvement in capacity to express thoughts, feelings, emotions, opinions and ideas openly, candidly, honestly without shying or becoming aggressive; improved capacity to say 'no' safely; constructive structuring of time; improvement in freedom from frustration; drop in remaining logjammed in feelings of anger, sadness, fear, anxiety and distress; improved social associations;
+Transactional analysis helps in improving self-motivation, goal orientation, resolving problems and situations; becoming assertive instead of being reactive; decreased expecting and increased asking for needs to be met; improvement in capacity to express thoughts, feelings, emotions, opinions and ideas openly, candidly, honestly without shying or becoming aggressive; improved capacity to say 'no' safely; constructive structuring of time; improvement in freedom from frustration; drop in remaining logjammed in feelings of anger, sadness, fear, anxiety and distress; improved social associations;

-Practitioners benefit from using TA in training, coaching, mentoring, counselling, team-building, parenting, child upbringing, teaching, and in management, leadership and pastoral areas.
+Professionals benefit by using TA in training, coaching, mentoring, counselling, team-building, parenting, child-upbringing, teaching, as also in management, leadership and pastoral fields.

 TA Beliefs and Values